To update or not to update the firmware on a personal phone, everyone decides on their own.

 Behind this long title lies the following script:

-Prior to Android 10, UEM systems fully managed device И the workers profile (container)A that contains enterprise applications and data.
+Before Android 10 UEM systems fully managed device И the workers profile (container)A that contains enterprise applications and data.

-Starting with Android 11, full control functionality is possible only OR device OR working profile (container).
+Since Android 11, full control functionality is only possible OR device OR working profile (container).

 Google explains the innovations by concern for the privacy of user data and their wallet.
 If there is a container, then the user's data must be out of sight and control by the employer.